Israel 0-3 England: Young Lions stride into final

 Under-21 EURO final

-England will face Spain or Ukraine in the final, also at Batumi Arena, on Sunday at 18:00 CET (20:00 local time).
+England will face Spain in the final, also at Batumi Arena, on Sunday at 18:00 CET (20:00 local time).